 How did you arrive at the Brookline Arts Center?
 What sparks your interest in our organization?

-What passions do you bring to the BAC community?
+What other passions do you bring to the BAC community?

-What has brought you the most joy in your profession?
+What has brought you the most joy as a creative?

 What was your favorite childhood art project?

 I can’t think of any art project from school because many art classes were taken away by teachers for main subjects (like Chinese or Math).
 But outside of school, I learned traditional Chinese realistic painting, which requires you to be very patient and concentrated for a long time.
 The complicated and time-consuming work was boring for a child but when I look back, it did train my perseverance and aesthetic imperceptibly.